Decision problems, complexity, traces, and representations: Efficient solutions to the conjugacy problem

+We now produce the representation for the case of surface groups.
+To begin, given a conjugacy class $[\gamma]$ in $\pi_1(\Sigma_g)$, we first pass to a cover where a lift of the curve associated to $[\gamma]$ is simple.
+That such can be done follows from work of Scott \cite{Scott}.
+We fix a finite index subgroup of $\pi_1(\Sigma_g)$ associated to this finite cover which we denote by $\Gamma$.
+Since the curve associated to $[\gamma]$ has a simple lift, it follows that there exists a representation $\rho_0\colon \Gamma \to \SL(2,\C)$ where $\gamma$ has a unique, non-zero trace up to conjugation and inverses.
+The remainder of the construction of $\rho$ is identical to the free case of the proof of Theorem \ref{FreeHaveB}.
+Note that to ensure $\Tr(\rho(\gamma)) \ne \Tr(\rho(\gamma^{-1}))$ for a generic $\rho \in \Hom(\Gamma,\SL(3,\C)$ (in the Baire sense), we can use \cite{BLa} in place of \cite{Bo83}.

-Note that \cite{BM12} efficiently solves the word problem in $\GL(m,R)$ for the above types of rings.
-In particular, the degree depends only on $m$ and $R$, both of which are constant for a fixed $\gamma$.
-For this particular case of $R$, the exponent $d_\gamma$ in Corollary \ref{FreeRelComplexity} will be $9m^2-1$.
-Patel \cite{Patel} proves that we can take $m \approx \norm{\gamma}$.
-When $\norm{\gamma},\norm{\eta} \leq n$, we can take $m=n$ and thus get
+In either the free or surface case, we can use the methods from \cite{BM12} to establish Corollary \ref{FreeRelComplexity}.
+In particular, the degree of the polynomial in Corollary \ref{FreeRelComplexity} depends only on $m$ and the coefficient ring of the representation, both of which are constant for a fixed $\gamma$.
+By Patel \cite{Patel} and Gupta--Kapovich \cite{GK}, we have $m \preceq \norm{\gamma}$, and so when $\norm{\gamma},\norm{\eta} \leq n$, we see that $\Con_\Gamma(\gamma,\eta) \leq Cn^{Cn^2}$.